ahmadfarhan1981/linkstash/linkstash-website/CONTRIBUTING.md

         ```bash
         npm start
         ```
-   - Frontend: Inside the `linkstash_frontend` folder:
+   - Frontend: Inside the `linkstash-frontend` folder:
      - Create `.env.local` and configure the connection to the backend.
      - Start the frontend:
        ```bash